 It’s a hard knock life for Black Annie!
 Racists React To Quvenzhane Wallis Cast As Annie Via NY Daily News reports: No one understands that better than orphan “Annie” or rather Quvenzhané Wallis, who plays the…

-The more women I talk to, the more I realize that the gentleman is a rare breed.
-The mission of the New Chivalry Movement is to bring men (and women) together who strive to be the…
+I like these.
+James Michael Sama The more women I talk to, the more I realize that the gentleman is a rare breed.
+The mission of the New Chivalry Movement is to bring men (and women) together who strive to be … Continue reading

 DP Talks wrote a great blog post about my favorite movie, Akeelah and the Bee

 11- year-old, Akeelah’s quest to secure the National Spelling Bee Championship is a triumphant journey that draws you into the excitement of … spelling bees?
 Yes, it’s hard to imagine a movie about a spelling bee as enthralling.
 But the juxtaposition of Akeelah’s thirst for knowledge with her life circumstances and those circumstances pitted against Akeelah’s privileged counterparts make for a dramatic expose about overcoming the odds.

 According to every stereotype and even some pretty convincing statistics, Akeelah shouldn’t even be a contender for graduating…